 [Updated Nov 9, 2009 – Thanks for the feedback everyone!
 A special thanks to Mr. Portman & Ms. Quirk for their additional comments.
 Mr. Portman, we’re happy that British students can also now enjoy the Blooming Butterfly poster.
 To our educator friend in Iceland, we are officially releasing the poster under a Creative Commons license today!
 To read more about the terms, click on the links below the image.]

-The Blooming Butterfly poster by Learning Today is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License.
+The Blooming Butterfly poster by Smart Tutor is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License.